 Think of it as a wheelchair ramp for an online store.

-Their leadership team filled the pages of the website with messaging about diversity and inclusion... about how they are making the internet accessible to all!
+I always fought with them because I felt that our marketing messages were not in line with their customer’s desires.
+Their leadership team filled the website with messaging about diversity and inclusion… about how they are making the internet accessible to all!

 AudioEye’s homepage circa 2015 (via web.archive.org):

-They also happened to be another publicly traded tech company—backed by people that see the world through a similar lens to Marc Andreesen.
+They also happened to be another publicly traded tech company — backed by people that see the world through a similar lens as Marc Andreesen.

 That’s it.
 That’s the reason that they exist… At least for the foreseeable future.

-At some point, they changed their messaging to embrace the idea of "We'll make sure you do not get sued.
+At some point over the last six years, they changed their messaging to embrace the idea of “We’ll make sure you do not get sued.
 Sign up for our software and instantly become ADA compliant.
-For free!"
+For free!”

 Since then, their stock price has more than doubled.
 Go figure.

 CEOs and marketers need to have this conversation.
-We can build, and we can save the world… but we also need to generate some revenue.
+We can build, and we can save the world… but we can never ignore our customers or be blind to the real reasons that they would ever buy our products.

 We'll get back to you within a day to schedule a quick strategy call.
 We can also communicate over email if that's easier for you.